spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-vmware/airgap.md

     sudo --login
     ```

-3. Use the following command template to donwload the new Palette airgap installation bin.
+3. Use the following command template to download the new Palette airgap installation bin.
 Enter the username,
     password, and the Palette airgap installation URL you received from our support team.
 In the output file name,
     replace `<version>` with the Palette version you're downloading.